 He was vigorously educated at the school of Gamaliel, and was not only thoroughly trained in the Tanakh (OT scriptures), having to commit every word of it TO MEMORY, he was also classically educated in Greek literature, philosophy, and ethics.
 This was a man who was intellectually profound in his working knowledge of both the Hebrew scriptures and traditions, and in the scholarly works of the Gentile world.

-After openly engaging in persecution of followers of Messiah Yahoshua, he was blinded when he was walking to Damascus one day, and Messiah spoke to him in Hebrew (Acts 26:14), blinding him, and telling him to go to Damscus, where Ananias, who was instructed about Paul by the Holy Spirit would minister to him there.
-He was led by hand into Damascus, and there, he fasted and prayed for three days, at the end of which, Ananias came to him and prayed over him that he would receive the Holy Spirit, which he did.
+After openly engaging in persecution of followers of Messiah Yahoshua, he was blinded when he was walking to Damascus one day, and Messiah spoke to him in Hebrew (Acts 26:14), blinding him, and telling him to go to Damscus, where Ananias, who was instructed about Paul by the Holy Spirit, would minister to him there.
+He was led by hand into Damascus, and there, he fasted and prayed for three days, at the end of which, Ananias came to him and prayed over him that he would be given the Holy Spirit, and he was.

 For three years then, he was instructed directly by the Holy Spirit, who was preparing him for his earthly purpose, which was to be the apostle to the Gentiles—a singular scholar who was intimately proficient in both the Jewish and Gentile worlds.
 He was to be a major bridge between the physical foreshadow of the old covenant (Ten Commandments), and the spiritual real substance of the new covenant (seal of the Holy Spirit).